DCC-EX/dcc-ex.github.io/docs/ex-rail/EX-RAIL-command-reference.rst

 ``SEQUENCE( id )`` - A general purpose automation sequence that is not advertised to WiThrottles
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

   A general purpose automation sequence that is not advertised to WiThrottles.
-This may be triggered automatically on startup, or be called by other sequences or activites.
+This may be triggered automatically on startup, or be called by other sequences or activities.
 See :ref:`ex-rail/examples:automating various non-track items`, :ref:`ex-rail/examples:Point to Point Shuttle`, and :ref:`ex-rail/examples:multiple inter-connected trains` for further examples.

 |hr-dashed|